Before you sit down at the Easter table, take a few minutes to think about Easter foods dangerous for dogs.

 Chocolate eggs, bunnies, and cakes may look beautiful, but chocolate can be deadly for dogs.
 I’m sure many times you heard that cocoa candy contains theobromine, which is poisonous to our animals.
 Eating theobromine makes your dog’s body produce large amounts of adrenaline, which accelerates the heart rate and can lead to a heart attack.

 Dogs must never consume chocolate, cocoa cakes, or any desserts containing chocolate.
 Dark chocolate is the most dangerous, but even a milk chocolate bunny could be deadly for a small dog like a Yorkie or Chihuahua.

-Sweets purchased in stores often contain as a sweetener xylitol.
-The sweetener can cause blood sugar fluctuations in people, but for dogs it may lead to a very rapid drop in sugar level.
-If consumed in a large amount, it can cause seizures.
+Sweets purchased in stores often contain the sweetener xylitol, also known as birch sugar.
+The sweetener can cause blood sugar fluctuations in people, but for dogs, it may lead to a very rapid drop in sugar levels.
+If consumed in a large amount, it can cause seizures and even death.

-Consumed over a prolonged period of time can lead to obesity, dental problems and diabetes.
+Sugars consumed over a prolonged period can lead to obesity, dental problems, and diabetes.
 Xylitol also can damage the digestive system.
-So that means no jelly beans, cakes or any other desserts for your dog.
+So that means no jelly beans, cakes, or any other desserts for your dog.

 People love cheesecakes, Easter babkas, but most of these desserts contain raisins, which could be lethal for your dogs.

 For dogs, the fatal dosage is small — 10 grams of raisins per 2 pounds of body weight.
 Raisins damage the kidneys, and after 3-4 days can lead to death.
 The first symptoms of poisoning are apathy and lack of appetite.
 If your dog accidentally consumes raisins, immediately take him to the veterinarian so that he can maintain the proper flow of urine.
 A few raisins can cause permanent kidney damage.